Quickstart for AI

 This will open the Function UI (with the pre-filled arguments) in a modal.

-This method returns a result object with the filled-in arguments that you can use to invoke the function.
+This method returns a `result` object with the filled-in arguments that you can use to invoke the function.

-Execute the function
+## Execute the function

-Call the function
+### Call the function

-Call invokeFunction() with the <function_name> and arguments object to execute the function.
+Call [`invokeFunction()`](https://docs.integry.ai/apis-and-sdks/js-sdk-reference#call-a-function) with the `<function_name>` and `arguments` object to execute the function.

 const arguments = {